kaushik0911/laughing-engine/README.md

 ###  Task 1 - Designing a Solution Architecture

 Design a system architecture to analyze real-time and historical data.
-The architecture includes:

-1.  **System Diagram**
-2.  **Description of Components**

 ###  Task 2 - Data Analysis